skpeter/SmartCV-SF6/README.md

 - On the window that opens, go to the Macros tab and click on the plus sign to add a new macro (you can name it anything you want).
 Click on the other plus signs to add a condition and an action to this macro.
 I've attached a screenshot so you can mimic the settings:

 ![Advanced Scene Switcher Setup](img/guide2.jpg)
-- - "GGST" should be OBS source for your capture card.
+- - "SF6" should be OBS source for your capture card.
 - - You can set the path to save the screenshot anywhere you'd like (SmartCV must have access to it), but it is **highly recommended** that you save the screenshot as a **WEBP**.
 This image format causes the least amount of issues and is very lightweight, however if for some reason you can't use WEBPs, you can save it as a JPG instead.
 - Go to SmartCV's `config.ini` file, set the `capture_mode` setting to `obs` and set the `feed_path` setting to the path where OBS is saving the screenshots.